JuanP-VT/regis/app/api/store/doc.markdown

 ### Response

-If successful, returns a JSON object with a `message` property set to "success".
+If successful, returns a JSON object with a `presignedPosts` property for the client to upload the files.

 If there are missing fields in the request, returns a 400 status code with a JSON object containing a `message` property set to "Missing fields".